learn-co-curriculum/github-to-canvas/README.md

 If you previously created a Canvas lesson from a local repository, you should have a `.canvas` file present in the repo.
-If that file is present, you can run the following command to automatically update that same Canvas lesson:
+If that file is present, you can run the following command to update the listed Canvas lesson automatically:

 ```sh
 github-to-canvas -a -lr --forkable